HomeEnterprise ITArtificial IntelligenceNTT and Red Hat partner with Nvidia and Fujitsu on AI data analysis solution

 MWC Barcelona—NTT Corporation and Red Hat, in collaboration with NVIDIA and Fujitsu, have developed a new solution aimed at enhancing real-time artificial intelligence (AI) data analysis at the network edge, said a statement.

-The push, part of the Innovative Optical and Network (IOWN) initiative, leverages the IOWN Global Forum’s technologies and Red Hat OpenShift to create a system recognised for its real-world viability.
+The push, part of the Innovative Optical and Wireless Network (IOWN) initiative, leverages the IOWN Global Forum’s technologies and Red Hat OpenShift to create a system recognised for its real-world viability.

 The solution addresses the growing demand for AI inferencing and the critical role of telco edge in this field.
-“The demand for AI inferencing is growing, and telco edge has a role to play,” said Ronnie Vasishta, senior vice of telecom at NVIDIA.
+“The demand for AI inferencing is growing, and telco edge has a pivotal role to play,” said Ronnie Vasishta, senior vice of telecom at NVIDIA.

 Advertisement